What exactly is this?

 All of our vegetables, along with our pastures, fields, and woods are certified organic.
 To manage pests and crop diseases, we use intricate systems of cover cropping and crop rotation.
 Check out our article on organic farming in Clean Eating magazine if you'd like further details on our practices.

-Our animals are raised on our own certified organic pasture as long as weather permits, and then they move indoors for shelter.
+Our animals graze our certified organic pasture as long as weather permits, and then they move indoors for shelter in wintertime.
 Even in winter, they can always go outside.
 This is the real deal for pasture-raised protein.

 Our pasture-raised meat and eggs are not certified organic.
 We purchase non-GMO grain from a local mill.
 This grain is never medicated with antibiotics.
 Our animals never receive hormone treatments.
 We would give them antibiotics only in the case of a true medical emergency, just as we would ourselves.
 This hasn't happened yet.